 Would you like to be featured in this series?

 If you would like to share your journey of faith through chronic illness, visit this page and complete the interview form.
-Your interview might be slightly different as the format has been updated and you may choose which questions to answer.
+Your interview might be slightly different as the format has been updated.
 I look forward to hearing how the Lord is working in and through your life - Char